Christchurch Aberbeeg – Llanhilleth New Parish Church.

 The Official Substitution of the Parish Church.

-November 30th 1911 the substitution from the old Church to Christ Church took place, the old Church would be used as a Chapel of Ease.
+On November 30th 1911 the substitution from the old St Illtyds Church to Christ Church, Aberbeeg, took place, the old church would be used as a Chapel of Ease.
 No weddings would be solemnised there and Christ Church Aberbeeg would be the new Parish Church.
-Though this seems confusing as there was a Wedding held at the old Parish Church St Illtyd’s on Satuday 2nd December 1911, between P.C.
-Mr W. Jones and Miss Florence Alice Evans both of Llanhilleth.
+Though this seems confusing as there was a wedding held at the old Parish Church St Illtyd’s on Satuday 2nd December 1911, between Police Constable Mr W. Jones and Miss Florence Alice Evans both of Llanhilleth.

 On December 6th 1911 the first funeral to be held at Christ Church was that of Mr Edwin Parsons of Aberbeeg.

-In the many reports I searched, the name Christ Church was printed in two ways, Christchurch and also Christ Church and not mentioned as such in early reports, only as the new Parish Church of Llanhilleth.
+In the many reports I searched, the name Christ Church was printed in two ways, Christchurch and also Christ Church with a gap between and not mentioned as such in early reports, only as the new Parish Church of Llanhilleth.